bertbaron/paad/README.md

 The sequence is really lazy, the head will not be calculated until requested and chunking is not supported.

-This option is not supported for IDA*.
-It it is used in combination with IDA*, the sequence will contain only one result.
+This option is not supported for IDA*; if used in combination with IDA* the sequence will contain not more than one result.

 Note that any constraint is respected.